 Existing trees are shown to be protected where feasible with tree protection fencing.
-Trees are only being removed for the public roadway improvements.
-More trees will be planted than will be removed with the project.
+Trees are only being removed for the public roadway improvements (including trail) and one tree for the wet pond.
+Significantly more trees will be planted than will be removed with the project.